tuhinbasu/Kickstarter_mysql_project/README.md

 <h2><u></u>Potential Applications of the Dataset</u></h2>
 <p>
-This dataset allows us to analyze trends and patterns across Kickstarter projects, such as:
+<h3>This dataset allows us to analyze trends and patterns across Kickstarter projects, such as:</h3>

 1. Understanding the characteristics of successful campaigns.
 2. Exploring category and country-specific performance.